tomrayner1/windy-api-accessor/README.md

 # Windy API Accessor

-The main branch may not work, use a release branch such as `1.0` instead for production code.
+The master branch may not always work, use a release branch such as `1.0` instead for production code.

 Always make sure to check if you are using the testing or production table, this can be found in `src/database/models.py`.